Aihhhhhh/Aihhhhhh/README.md

-- 👋 Hi, I’m Denis Mwaniki, a software developer with an interest in creatng accesible,user-friendly and scalable web applications.
+- 👋 Hi, I’m Denis Mwaniki, a software developer with an interest in creating accesible,user-friendly and scalable web applications.
 - 👀 I’m interested in continously learning how to create better applications and currently very proficient in creating websites that are accesible to all and user friendly
-- 🌱 I’m currently learning full stack development on The Odin PProject, an open source platform that has tremendously improved my skills snd challlenge me to even become more proficient in my learnng journey, which is never ending
+- 🌱 I’m currently learning full stack development on The Odin Project, an open source platform that has tremendously improved my skills snd challenged me to even become more proficient in my learnng journey, which is never ending.
-- 💞️ I’m looking to collaborate on projects that are ethical and aim to create a positive impact on humanity
+- 💞️ I’m looking to collaborate on projects that involve creating a user fiendly and accesible application and i am open to learning new skills, just like i said, my learning journey is never ending and that keeps me excited.
 - 📫

 <!---